-Real estate has always been a golden investment opportunity for Americans, and that is still true.
-The market for apartment rentals in 2021 was valued at almost $170 billion, attracting more rental property owners to the space.
-The rise in demand for rental housing represents a potential source of income that can be extremely lucrative.
+Real estate has always been a golden investment opportunity for Americans, and that is still true today.
+The market for apartment rentals in 2022 was valued at $253.4 billion — and is ripe with individuals transforming keys into cash.
+Indeed, the rise in demand for rental housing presents a thrilling chance to potentially generate significant income.

 Record keeping is an important part of managing rental properties.
-Property owners and managers must keep records for their properties at all times but this can be challenging, especially since the IRS requires separate records for each rental property.
+Property owners and managers must keep records of their properties at all times, but this can be challenging, especially since the IRS requires separate records for each rental property.

 Each time a document is missing from a tax return, it creates significant administrative challenges for property owners and managers.
 These processes can be time- and resource-intensive, and the consequences are real — incorrectly filing tax returns can result in a higher tax bill or potential legal issues for property owners.

 Proof of rental income, maintenance records, tax documents, and legal records are just some of the documents that property owners must keep over the entire course of a lease.
-Modern real estate software tools like Azibo allow rental property owners to manage these documents for multiple properties in a central hub.
+Modern real estate accounting tools like Azibo allow rental property owners to manage these documents in a central hub for multiple properties.

-Rental properties are a business, so owners need to evaluate the expenses required for the upkeep and maintenance of their most important assets.
-Landlords can use a variety of tax benefits to reduce the impact that tax obligations can have on rental profits.
-One primary strategy is to claim all appropriate deductions.
+Rental properties are a business, so owners need to evaluate the expenses required to keep and maintain their most important assets.
+Investors can use a variety of tax benefits to reduce the impact tax obligations can have on rental profits.
+As we covered earlier, one primary strategy is to claim all appropriate deductions.
 For example, landlords can write off rental property expenses like insurance, depreciation, and repairs.
 But different rental property types may have unique financial situations, so be sure to learn which deductions apply to each property.

 The Tax Cuts and Jobs Act (TCJA) was signed into law in December 2017.
 Under this law, rental property owners can utilize the qualified business income (QBI) deduction to receive a 20% deduction on their tax bill.
-This is a significant deduction that can help property owners maximize their rental income.
+This significant deduction can help property owners maximize their rental income.

 However, the Biden administration has publicly discussed the possibility of eliminating this deduction for certain property owners.
 Since this change has not yet been formally introduced, rental property owners should make the most of this deduction while the TCJA is still in full effect.

-While there are many deductions landlords can use to maximize their rental income, and many property owners apply for multiple deductions every year, it is important that each one is appropriately justified.
-Each deduction has specific requirements that property owners must understand and track before they can correctly claim it on their tax return.
+While there are many deductions landlords can use to maximize their rental income, and many property owners apply deductions across multiple categories each year, it is important to justify each one appropriately.
+Each deduction has specific requirements that property owners must understand and track before they can correctly claim it on their tax returns.

-Rental property owners should assess each property individually and consider which deductions it might be eligible for, then prepare the receipts and documentation.
+With this in mind, rental property owners should assess each property individually, consider which deductions they might be eligible for, and prepare the receipts and documentation.

 Managing tax returns for even a single property can seem daunting for new rental property owners and property managers — and doing so for multiple properties can be challenging for even the most seasoned investors.